We use cookies on this site to enhance your experience.

 Chemistry tutors should also have earned a minimum grade of A- in each of: CH110/CH130, CH111/CH131, CH202/CH206 and CH203/207.

-While students in the second year of their program are welcome to apply, those candidates who have completed additional quantitative courses - such as, but not limited to, 200-level mathematics and/or statistics courses, economics, physics and/or computer science courses - will have stronger applications and will be given first consideration.
+While students in the second year of their program are welcome to apply, those candidates who have completed additional 200-level quantitative courses in their program of study will have stronger applications and will be given first consideration.
 Chemistry peer tutors must have completed the second year organic chemistry courses to qualify.

 Only registered Laurier undergraduates may apply.